caobw046/scSAGE/README.md

-# Integrating Self-Expression and Graph Contrastive Learning for Comprehensive Interpretation of Single-Cell RNA-seq Data
+# scSAGE: Integrating Self-Expression and Graph Contrastive Learning for Comprehensive Analysis of Single-Cell RNA-seq Data

 ## Installation